The Observability Monitor for Local Go Development

 Variable Watches

-Register variables once, then watch them update automatically every second.
-Supports complex data formatted as JSON or %v.
-Filter watches easily by name, value, or tags.
+Register variables once, then watch them update every second.
+Supports data formatted as JSON or %#v.
+Filter watches by name, value, or tags.

 Outrig Variable Watches